Welcome to today's edition of the Rush 24-7 podcast.

 And as usual, it's basically everybody except like four people in the class gets it.

-So it's supposed it's supposed to be it's supposed to be a thing for outstanding educ achievement in educational excellence, and it's equivalent to about, you know, a C grade in Albania.
+So it's supposed to be a thing for outstanding achievement in educational excellence.

-So they go up to receive the Obama Award from the teacher, and she reads out the letter from the White House congratulating uh my kid on getting the Obama Award.
+And she reads out the letter from the White House congratulating my kid on getting the Obama Award.

-I'm reading from the actual letter that Barack Obama wrote to my kid, because it's signed by him, and my kid didn't believe it.
+I'm reading from the actual letter that Barack Obama wrote to my kid because it's signed by him and my kid didn't believe it.

-But this is the bit that I I really made me laugh at the end of this week.
+But this is the bit that I really made me laugh at the end of this week.

-Smart driven young people like you remind me that America's best days are yet to come.
+Smart-driven young people like you, wrote the president to my son, smart-driven young people like you remind me that America's best days are yet to come.

 America's best days lay ahead.

-And it is hard if you're my kids' generation, I think, to take that seriously.
+And it is hard, if you're my kid's generation, I think, to take that seriously.

-Do you realize the US economy actually got smaller this week?
+Do you realize the U.S. economy actually got smaller this week?

 That's what it was announced.